ireina7/reading-liner/README.md

 # reading-liner
-Reading and converting offset and line-column location.
+A Rust crate for streaming construction of line/column indices over text sources.

+It enables on-the-fly (one-pass) mapping from byte offsets to (line, column) locations while reading from a stream (e.g. a file), without requiring the entire input to be loaded into memory.

-A Stream reader which can convert between byte offset and line-column numbers.
+It provides a `Stream` reader which can convert between byte offset and line-column numbers.
 Support any type which implements `std::io::Read`.

 The whole design is based on an `Index`,